A Levels: CCD Minimum

 UCAS code: L301

-40% in Foundation Programme to achieve progression onto all programmes – plus prerequisite grades as per Entry Requirements
+40% in the Foundation Programme to achieve progression onto all programmes – plus prerequisite grades as per entry requirements

 This programme offers you to the chance to develop a a solid foundation for an exciting career in languages and social sciences.
 You will get a taste for many of the subjects we offer, to help you choose which path you’d like to follow.